SteveLeong/CMApp/README.md

 - Lead Front-End Developer
   - During this project I took on the challenge of creating the layout and user flow of the app, which came with designing both low-fi and high-fi prototypes (using Sketch and Invision).
-  - I also implemented those designs on two of the three main sections of the app which included creating the different tableViews, the navigation bar, and the tab bar.
+  - I also implemented those designs on two of the three main sections of the app which included:
+    - Different tableViews and how they reacted to user interaction
+     - The navigation bar
+      - The tab bar

 ### 2. Critix
 This web application was created with a team of 4 as an image hosting application, similar to Instagram, designed for a specific kind of audience: creators who are looking for constructive criticism about their work.
-My role was mostly Back end but I did also assist the front end.
+As a rushed second attempt at a final project, given only a week to create, we are truly proud of the teamwork and end product.

+My Role:

+- Back-End Developer
+  - Handled User Log-in and Registration
+    - Updating and authenticating users against a database using Mongoose and MongoDB
+  - Implemented routing using Expressjs
+- Front-End Developer
+  - Created the Login and Register modal pop-ups
+  - Assisted in UI/UX design such as navigation bar layout/position, Image modal layout, and color scheme.

 ## Inspiration